 After the end of Annihilation Conquest, Rocket Raccoon went on to become a member of the rebooted Guardians of the Galaxy.
 He remained a member for the book's entire three-year run, even briefly acting as its leader, until the team was disbanded after Star-Lord's death in 2011's The Thanos Imperative.
 He then appeared in a series of Rocket Raccoon & Groot backups in the Annihilators and Annihilators: Earthfall miniseries, in which he journeyed to Groot's homeworld Planet X, saved Halfworld from a dangerous inmate's attempted escape, and became an unwitting TV star thanks to intergalactic TV magnate Mojo.

-Rocket most recently appeared as a member of the reformed Guardians of the Galaxy in 2012's Avengers Assemble #5, and is slated to appear in a new Guardians ongoing by Brian Michael Bendis and Steve McNiven in 2013, as well as a Marvel Studios Guardians of the Galaxy movie in 2014.
+Rocket most recently appeared as a member of the reformed Guardians of the Galaxy in 2012's Avengers Assemble #5, and is slated to appear in a new Guardians ongoing by Brian Michael Bendis and Steve McNiven in 2013, as well as a Marvel Studios Guardians of the Galaxy movie in 2014 and its 2017 sequel.
 He also appears as a playable character in Ultimate Marvel vs. Capcom 3 and the MMO Marvel Heroes.